-A traditional Loaded Potato Soup generally has lots of cream, butter, and flour, but as I was trying to keep the syns down on this, as I know how much you love a syn free recipe.
-So, I opted for cottage cheese for that creamy taste.
+A traditional Loaded Potato Soup generally has lots of cream, butter, and flour, but as I was trying to keep the calories lower on this, I opted for just stock because the potatoes thicken up the stock nicely and then some light cream cheese to make it creamy.

 Don’t worry though, you don’t need a fancy high-tech blender like mine above, a good old immersion stick blender like the Koölle Electric Powerful 3-in-1 800 Watt Hand Stick Blender or a similar make will do the job too.

-For the potatoes, I recommend using a baking potato, I used Yukon golds, which are a yellow potato with a delicious buttery flavour, that is perfect for this soup.
+For the potatoes, I recommend using your favourite variety of potatoes, I used Yukon golds, which are a yellow potato with a delicious buttery flavour, that is perfect for this soup.

 To save time, instead of baking these in the oven, I just pierce with a fork and add to the microwave for approx 8 mins, till they are soft, and then you can allow to cool, scoop the potato out of the skins and add to the soup.

 It means the whole soup is super quick to make, compared to some soups.
 If you don't have a microwave, then you can still make this soup, just bake the potatoes in the oven as normal.

 Heating up the next day and adding my toppings, this was a perfect lunch time meal, really filling and tasted amazing.
 I was really pleased with how well it turned out.

 Come and follow me on:

 so that you never miss any new updates.